jboss-developer/jboss-eap-quickstarts/ejb-in-war/README.md

 Author: Paul Robinson
 Level: Intermediate
 Technologies: EJB, JSF, WAR
-Summary: The `ejb-in-war` quickstart demonstrates how to package an *EJB 3.1* bean in a WAR archive and deploy it to JBoss EAP.
+Summary: The `ejb-in-war` quickstart demonstrates how to package an *EJB* bean in a WAR archive and deploy it to JBoss EAP.
 Arquillian tests are also provided.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `ejb-in-war` quickstart demonstrates the deployment of an *EJB 3.1* bean bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.
+The `ejb-in-war` quickstart demonstrates the deployment of an *EJB* bean bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.
 The project also includes a set of Arquillian tests for the managed bean and EJB.

 The example follows the common "Hello World" pattern.
 These are the steps that occur: